-K. Stendahl, in a very forceful article, maintains that we must face the fact that, as in much of the Old Testament and Qumran, so in Paul, there is no feeling that the Lord's enemies ought to be spared, but rather a confident expectation of the vindication of the Lord's own against them.
+K. Stendahl, in a very forceful article,15 maintains that we must face the fact that, as in much of the Old Testament and Qumran, so in Paul, there is no feeling that the Lord's enemies ought to be spared, but rather a confident expectation of the vindication of the Lord's own against them.
 The New English Bible hints that the Pentateuchal affirmations are intended to be transcended and replaced by a better way at the point at which Paul goes on to quote Prov. xxv.
-21 f., "If your enemy hungers, feed him", etc. In the Greek, this quotation is introduced merely by {alla}.
-The New English Bible expands the {alla} to "But there is another text".
-Stendahl objects 15 that there is no instance to support such a translation, and that the {alla} must be either a straight adversative, giving the correct alternative to self-vindication, or else a heightening particle (meaning, I suppose, something like "No: rather, if your enemy hungers, you must feed him").
+21 f., "If your enemy hungers, feed him", etc. In the Greek, this quotation is introduced merely by (alla).
+The New English Bible expands the (alla) to "But there is another text".
+Stendahl objects16 that there is no instance to support such a translation, and that the (alla) must be either a straight adversative, giving the correct alternative to self-vindication, or else a heightening particle (meaning, I suppose, something like "No: rather, if your enemy hungers, you must feed him").
 I think that Stendahl is probably right grammatically.
 I only wonder whether the New English Bible may not be right as a paraphrase, and whether Paul, by his very introduction of the Proverbs passage and by his application of it, is not giving a new meaning to retaliation.
-Are we bound to accept Stendahl's paraphrase of the idea in {soreuseis}: "If you act in non-retaliation, your good deeds are stored up as a further accusation against your enemy for the day of Wrath to which you should defer all judgment"? may it not be (even if we abandon the New English Bible's rendering of {alla} that Paul is reinterpreting vengeance in terms of remorse?
+Are we bound to accept Stendahl's paraphrase of the idea in (soreuseis):17 "If you act in non-retaliation, your good deeds are stored up as a further accusation against your enemy for the day of Wrath to which you should defer all judgment"?
+May it not be (even if we abandon the New English Bible's rendering of (alla) that Paul is reinterpreting vengeance in terms of remorse?
 And, if so, remorse being capable of leading to penitence, it would no longer be necessary to regard this sort of "retaliation" as retributive or vindictive.
 Paul's climatic summary (v.
-21), {me niko hupo tou kakou, alla nika en to agatho to kakon} is suggestive - particularly when the object of conquest is carefully placed in the neuter - {to kakon}.
+21), (me niko hupo tou kakou, alla nika en to agatho to kakon) is suggestive particularly when the object of conquest is carefully placed in the neuter - (to kakon).

-I am bound to say that what looks like a dreadfully vindictive passage seems, after all, to be not far from that paradoxical transvaluation which we have already watched in the Gospel sayings: and I am not persuaded by Stendahl's closing remark, that perhaps even in the Sermon on the Mount the injunction to non-resistance ought similarly to be interpreted as meant to point to the quickest way to vengeance.
+I am bound to say that what looks like a dreadfully vindictive passage seems, after all, to be not far from that paradoxical transvaluation which we have already watched in the Gospel sayings: and I am not persuaded by Stendahl's closing remark,18 that perhaps even in the Sermon on the Mount the injunction to non-resistance ought similarly to be interpreted as meant to point to the quickest way to vengeance.

-(3) But now, thirdly, within the Pauline corpus, we come to II Thess. i.
+(2) But now, thirdly, within the Pauline corpus, we come to II Thess. i.
 5-11.
 The authenticity of this epistle is sometimes questioned, but I have never been able to find persuasive grounds for believing that it is not Pauline.
 If it is Pauline, it strikes a distinct discord in the Pauline symphony.
 Within the space of these few verses we have a number of phrases specifically welcoming revenge.

 The theme is that the Christians are to face their sufferings with a good heart, because these are evidence, not that God is unjust but, on the contrary, that he is just: they are (v.
-5) {endeigma tes dikaias kriseos tou theou}, and they are going to result in the Christian' being deemed worthy of God's Kingdom ({eis to kataxiothenai humas tes basileias tou theou}); for (v.
-6) it is only fair {dikaion} if God compensates {antapodounai} with anguish ({thlipsis}) those who are anguishing them ({tois thlibousin humas}), and compensates with relief ({anesis}) those who are now experiencing anguish.
-For the Lord
+5) (endeigma tes dikaias kriseos tou theou), and they are going to result in the Christian' being deemed worthy of God's Kingdom

-&lt;sup>13 Cf. 1 Sam. xxvi: 18, Sir. xix: 17.
+14 Cf. 1 Sam. xxvi: 18, Sir. xix: 17.

-&lt;sup>14 "Hate, Non-Retaliation, and Love," H.T.R.
+15 "Hate, Non-Retaliation, and Love," H.T.R.
 1, 4, Oct., 1962, 343 ff.

-&lt;sup>15 H.T.R.
+16 H.T.R.
 1, 4, 1962, 346, n.
 9.

-&lt;sup>16 H.T.R.
+17 H.T.R.
 1, 4, 1962, 348.

-&lt;sup>17 H.T.R.
+18 H.T.R.
 1, 4, 1962, 355.